How to Enable or Disable Windows Security Account Protection Notifications

 Summary

 You now know two ways to control your account protection notifications in Windows Security.
-The easiest way is through the Settings menu in Windows Security itself.
-If you prefer using commands, you can use the Registry method, but remember you’ll need administrator access.
+The most accessible way is through the Settings menu within Windows Security itself.
+If you prefer using commands, you can use the Registry Editor method, but remember you’ll need administrator access.
 Choose whichever method works best for you, and you can turn these helpful notifications on or off anytime you want.

 Was this guide helpful?